f0e/blur/README.md

 > After opening on Mac for the first time you'll get a 'Blur is damaged and can't be opened.' error.
 To fix this, run `xattr -dr com.apple.quarantine /Applications/blur.app` in Terminal to unquarantine it.\*

 > The default interpolation program on macOS is RIFE, unlike Windows and Linux.
 RIFE is more accurate than SVP, but quite a bit slower.
-The reason for this difference is because because using SVP for interpolation on macOS requires that [SVP Manager](https://www.svp-team.com/get/) be running, or you'll get a red border around videos.
+The reason for this difference is because using SVP for interpolation on macOS requires that [SVP Manager](https://www.svp-team.com/get/) be running, or you'll get a red border around videos.
 (This software is paid, and not affiliated with Blur)

 ## Features